 Are you over carving pumpkins but still want some long-lasting gourds in your fall decor?
 Painting a pumpkin might seem simple, but if you've never done it, the end result might end up looking more like a basketball.
 This tutorial from Jennifer Rizzo will show you how to paint this gourmet pumpkin like a pro.

-This fall painting tutorial is helpful for more advanced painters that want to refine their watercolor skills.
+This fall painting idea is a helpful tutorial for more advanced painters who want to refine their watercolor skills.
 You'll need some small detail brushes and a handful of patience to get through these paintings.
 If you find zen when you paint, you won't mind the extra time needed to paint a leaf with this much detail.

 Sometimes simple is better, especially if you don't have a lot of time.
 Here is another tutorial that is designed for crafters but not necessarily painters.
 You will need to paint, but since you have a stencil to guide you, there's not much room for error.
 Check out Addicted 2 DIY for more details and tips on how to complete this project.

-Good luck recreating these fall paintings and happy crafting!
+Good luck recreating these fall painting ideas, and happy crafting!